-or read About the Virtual Museum of Minerals and Molecules™.
+or read About the Virtual Museum of Minerals and Molecules.

 In the past 10 months, the entire Virtual Museum has been transferred into XML files for standardization of format and then has been recast using XLST as Jmol implementations instead of Chime.
-This should make these displays workable in Explorer, Netscape, Mozilla, and Safari (--sorry, not Firefox...and to Chime, we bid a fond farewell, with our thanks for years of service.)
+This should make these displays workable in Firefox, Explorer, and Safari (...and to Chime, we bid a fond farewell, with our thanks for years of service.)
 Also in that time, we have worked closely with Jmol developers to add polyhedral representation to the package, which adds considerably to the conceptualization of the crystal structures in the VMMM.
 Please let us know what you think and help us find the many bits-and-pieces that no doubt still aren't quite right. (e-mail:Phillip Barak)

 10 May 2005: Upcoming at the ASA/CSSA/SSSA annual meeting in Salt Lake City: "The New and Improved 'Virtual Museum of Minerals and Molecules', with Jmol", P. Barak, C.A.
 Stiles, E.A.
 Nater, and Michael 'Miguel' Howard, scheduled for Tuesday, 8 Nov 2005, at 3:15 PM.